A penalized least squares estimator for extreme-value mixture models: Estimation of the mixture model

-The two steps of the estimation procedure can also be iteratively alternated until a predefined stopping criterion is met.
+This yields $\hat{A} \in [0,1]^{d \times r}$ with unit row sums; \item let $\hbt_{Z}$ be the partial solution of~\eqref{eq:estimator} \wrto $\bo{\theta}_Z$, \amtwo{with $\lambda=0$}, where $A$ is fixed to $\hat{A}$. \end{compactenum} The resulting estimate $\hbt = (\hat{A}, \hat{\bo{\theta}}_Z)$ is called the \emph{penalized least-squares (PLS) estimator}. \amtwo{Note that numerically, we find that $\hat{A}_{\new} \neq \hat{A}_{\fs}$.
+In fact, $\hat{A}_{\fs}$ is not a global minimum.} The two steps of the estimation procedure can also be iteratively alternated until a predefined stopping criterion is met.
 However, as we will demonstrate in the simulation studies in Section~\ref{sec:simu_study}, performing these steps only once is typically sufficient to achieve satisfactory results in practice.
 The full estimation procedure is explained in Algorithm~\ref{alg:erstim_proced}.

 \begin{remark} Since \( A \) has unit row sums by definition, one can argue that the minimization problem~\eqref{eq:estimator} can be reduced to a lower-dimensional formulation where \( \Theta_A = [0,1]^{d\times(r-1)} \) by eliminating the column \( \bo{a}_{\cdot r} \) and imposing the constraint $ a_{j1} + \dots + a_{jr-1} \leq 1, \text{for each } j \in D$.
 However, such an approach penalizes only the first \( r-1 \) columns of the matrix \( A \), leading to an asymmetric treatment of the parameters. \end{remark}